WillDoyle/WillDoyle/README.md

 Frontend Developer and Designer
 -------------------------------

 A passionate web developer and designer with a focus on enhancing my skills through creative and challenging programming problems.
-I thrive on collaborating with interesting people and projects that push the boundaries of web development and design.
+I thrive on collaborating with interesting people and projects, creating intuitive and visually appealing user interfaces.

 * 🌍  I'm based in Brisbane
 * 🖥️  See my portfolio at [willdoyle.dev](http://willdoyle.dev)